-Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will offer PRAXIS seminars, advise students to use 240 Tutoring, and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability.
+Based on information gathered from the analysis of the AC 2021-2022 data, the faculty will implement the following changes in AC 2022-2023 to drive the cycle of improvement.
+In AC 2022-2023, faculty will continue to offer PRAXIS seminars, advise students to use 240 Tutoring, and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to supporting candidate learning and their ability.
+Students were offered a discount on the software Tutoring 240, an online program that guarantees success with lesson completion, or students receive their money back.